GSA/idmanagement.gov/_implement/yubikey-guide.md

 man-in-the-middle attacks.
 Additionally, YubiKey requires physical interaction and may use PINs, ensuring data transmission only occurs with user consent, further enhancing security.

-### Other features of YubiKeys include:
+### Other features of YubiKeys include

-- **Rugged and Portable:** The YubiKey is made with solid materials (like glass-fiber reinforced plastic), can handle water and dust, and it does not need batteries.
+- **Rugged and Portable** The YubiKey is made with solid materials (like glass-fiber reinforced plastic), can handle water and dust, and it does not need batteries.

-- **Easy to Connect:** YubiKeys are available in USB-A and USB-C formats, as well as having a Near Field Communication (NFC) option for mobile devices, making it compatible with most computers and smartphones.
+- **Easy to Connect** YubiKeys are available in USB-A and USB-C formats, as well as having a Near Field Communication (NFC) option for mobile devices, making it compatible with most computers and smartphones.

-- **Broad Compatibility:** The YubiKey is compatible with many operating systems like Windows, macOS, Chrome OS, Linux, and popular web browsers like Chrome, Safari, and Edge.
+- **Broad Compatibility** The YubiKey is compatible with many operating systems like Windows, macOS, Chrome OS, Linux, and popular web browsers like Chrome, Safari, and Edge.
 It can help secure access to most online services and platforms.

-- **FIPS Certified:** The YubiKey series also offers FIPS compliant versions which are required by government agencies and regulated industries like healthcare.
+- **FIPS Certified** The YubiKey series also offers FIPS compliant versions which are required by government agencies and regulated industries like healthcare.

 ---

 ## Prerequisites

-To use YubiKey for FIDO2 authentication on Okta, several prerequisites must be met to ensure a successful deployment and operation:
+To use YubiKey for FIDO2 authentication on Okta, several prerequisites must be met to ensure a successful deployment and operation

-- **Compatible YubiKey Device:** Ensure that the YubiKey model you intend to use supports FIDO2.
+- **Compatible YubiKey Device** Ensure that the YubiKey model you intend to use supports FIDO2.
 YubiKey 5 Series or newer models are typically compatible.

-- **Supported Web Browsers:** The web browser used to access Okta must support WebAuthn.
+- **Supported Web Browsers** The web browser used to access Okta must support WebAuthn.
 Popular browsers such as Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari typically have this support.

-- **Okta Configuration:** Okta must be configured to allow FIDO2 as an authentication method.
+- **Okta Configuration** Okta must be configured to allow FIDO2 as an authentication method.
 This involves setting up and enabling FIDO2 in the Okta admin dashboard under the authentication and security settings.
 (See Device Enrollment Configuration with Okta set-up)

-- **Operating System Compatibility:** The operating system on the user’s device must be compatible with the YubiKey model being used.
+- **Operating System Compatibility** The operating system on the user’s device must be compatible with the YubiKey model being used.
 This includes support for the necessary USB or NFC interfaces provided by the YubiKey.
-User Training and Onboarding: Users will need to learn how to use their YubiKey, including initial setup, PIN creation, and using it to login.
+User Training and Onboarding - Users will need to learn how to use their YubiKey, including initial setup, PIN creation, and using it to login.

 <!-- Start of Section 2 -->

 ## Device enrollment configuration with Okta set-up

-### Prerequisites:
+### Prerequisites

 <u>Disable use of Syncable Passkeys</u>